Metro Radio group

-Between 1986 and 1987, Radio Tees relayed the programmes of Metro Radio in mono - originally their overnight programme, expanding it to include Alan Robson's Night Owls on weeknights and a music show with John Oley on Fridays - by the summer of 86, it was further extended to 7 pm to include Nicky Brown - resulting in Radio Tees being Radio Tees from 7 am to 7 pm and at night, "Metro And Tees Together!".
-This carried on when they became TFM in January 88 - the service was "Metro And TFM Together" - just before Easter, TFM became its own station - still remaining part of the Metro Radio Group, but no longer broadcasting identical programme output.
+Between 1986 and 1987, Radio Tees relayed some programmes of Metro Radio in mono - originally their overnight programme, expanding it to include Alan Robson's Night Owls on weeknights and a music show with John Oley on Fridays and by the summer of 86, it was further extended to 7 pm to include Nicky Brown, resulting in Radio Tees being Radio Tees from 7 am to 7 pm and at night, "Metro And Tees Together!".
+This carried on when Radio Tees becoming TFM in January 88 - the service was "Metro And TFM Together" - just before Easter, TFM became its own station - still remaining part of the Metro Radio Group, but no longer broadcasting identical programme output.

 In December 1988, the Metro Radio Group was floated on the Unlisted Securities Market.

 In October 1990, Metro Radio Group carried out a hostile takeover of Yorkshire Radio Network, a Sheffield based company.
 The Group thus expanded, and after the takeover the group also owned: